hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 ## Learning Objectives

 * Describe the concept of 'looping' to iterate commands over multiple items
-* Automate tasks by using loops inside shell scripts
+* Automate a task by using a loop inside of a shell script

 ## Loops